|

 The Last Hoffmans

-(2009) The Hoffman kilns
+(2009) The

-four surviving Hoffman kilns at Stewartby were
+the last four surviving Hoffman kilns at Stewartby

-built in the early 1960s.
+were built in the early 1960s.
 The end of an era came with the closure of the

 works in February 2008 after around 130 years’ production, and the pungent